-- Support activities that align with one or more of Rotary's six areas of focus.
+- 1. Support activities that align with one or more of Rotary's six areas of focus.
 These activities include humanitarian projects, international scholarships to fund graduate-level coursework or research for one to four academic years, and/or vocational training teams that address a humanitarian need by providing professional training. - 2.
 Benefit communities in countries and geographical areas where Rotary has clubs - 3.
 Are based on the needs of the community where a project will be carried out.
 Any club or district that applies for a global grant to support a humanitarian project or a vocational training team needs to conduct a community assessment and design the project with the host community in response to the results.
 Sponsors must also include the results in the grant application.

 - 4. Are sponsored by at least one Rotary club or district in the country where the grant project will take place (the primary host sponsor) and one or more outside that country (the primary international sponsor).
 We may make exceptions for projects in countries where Rotary doesn't have clubs but where Rotary International's Board is actively pursuing extension. - 5.
 Are sustainable.
 Communities where a project is carried out must be able to address their own needs after the Rotary club or district has completed its work. - 6.
 Are measurable.
 Sponsors select standard measures from the Global Grant Monitoring and Evaluation Plan Supplement, and may add their own measurements. - 7.
-May fund the building of low-cost shelters and simple schools, as long as the construction is part of a comprehensive project related to an area of focus.
-They can also be used to build infrastructure, such as toilet blocks and sanitation systems; access roads; dams; bridges; storage units; fences and security systems; water or irrigation systems; and greenhouses.
+May be used to build infrastructure, such as toilet blocks and sanitation systems; access roads; dams; bridges; storage units; fences and security systems; water or irrigation systems; and greenhouses.
 If your project will access groundwater, you need to have done a hydrogeological survey.
 The cost of that can be included in the grant budget. - 8.
 Support international travel for up to two people as part of a humanitarian project.
 These people provide training or implement the project if the local Rotary club confirms that those skills aren't readily available locally.